History of Kosovo: Yugoslavian Period

+During Aleksandar Ranković's tenure as Minister of Internal Affairs, Yugoslavia experienced one of its most repressive periods.
+He became known for his use of the centralized security forces to advance Serbian nationalistic interests.
+Ranković is particularly noted for the persecution of ethnic Albanians in Kosovo while favoring the position of Serbian minorities across the federation.

 With the passing of the 1974 Yugoslavia constitution, Kosovo gained virtual self-government.
 The province's government has applied Albanian curriculum to Kosovo's schools: surplus and obsolete textbooks from Enver Hoxha's Albania were obtained and put into use.

 Throughout the 1980s tensions between the Albanian and Serb communities in the province escalated.
 The Albanian community favoured greater autonomy for Kosovo, whilst Serbs favoured closer ties with the rest of Serbia.
 There was little appetite for unification with Albania itself, which was ruled by a Stalinist government and had considerably worse living standards than Kosovo.
 Beginning in March 1981, Kosovar Albanian students organised protests seeking that Kosovo become a republic within Yugoslavia.
 Those protests rapidly escalated into violent riots "involving 20,000 people in six cities" that were harshly contained by the Yugoslav government.
 The demonstrations of March and April 1981 were started by Albanian students in Priština, protesting against poor living conditions and the lack of prospects (unemployment was rampant in the province and most of the university educated ended up as the unemployed).
 In addition, calls for a separate Albanian republic within Yugoslavia were voiced.

 Serbs living in Kosovo were discriminated against by the provincial government, notably by the local law enforcement authorities failing to punish reported crimes against Serbs.
 The increasingly bitter atmosphere in Kosovo meant that even the most farcical incidents could become causes célèbres.
-When a Serbian farmer, Đorđe Martinović, turned up at a Kosovo hospital with a bottle in his rectum after claiming to have been assaulted in his field by masked men (he later admitted the bottle ended up in his rectum through a mishap during masturbation), 216 prominent Serbian intellectuals signed a petition declaring that "the case of Đorđe Martinović has come to symbolise the predicament of all Serbs in Kosovo."
+When a Serbian farmer, Đorđe Martinović, turned up at a Kosovo hospital with a bottle in his rectum after claiming to have been assaulted in his field by masked men (he later admitted the bottle ended up in his rectum through a mishap during masturbation), 216 prominent Serbian intellectuals signed a petition declaring that "the case of Đorđe Martinović has come to symbolise the predicament of all Serbs in Kosovo".